hx2A/py5website/tutorials/mac-users.rst

     * New Sketch windows might not get focus and will be behind other windows. (`Issue #5 <https://github.com/hx2A/py5generator/issues/5>`_)
     * Ignore the warnings you see when exiting a Sketch (`Issue #6 <https://github.com/hx2A/py5generator/issues/6>`_)

+None of these will stop you from using py5 productively, but they might annoy you a bit.

 JPype
 =====